Jablonec nad Jizerou: History

 The first written mention of Jablonec is from 1492.

 Until the Thirty Years' War, Jablonec was a small non-agricultural village of thirteen houses, but the significance of the village indicates the existence of the parish church.
 The Thirty Years' War (1618–1648) had a catastrophic impact on Jablonec – only four houses remained.
 It took hundred years before Jablonec recovered from the war.

-An already medieval built-up area, which is probably to be found in the vicinity of the Church of Saint Procopius (originally wooden, from bricks since 1777 thanks to the support of Ernst Adalbert von Harrach) had more diffusive character, also the area from the second half of the 18th century was almost out of order on the slope of the valley.
+An already medieval built-up area, which is probably to be found in the vicinity of the Church of Saint Procopius (originally wooden, from bricks since 1777 thanks to the support of Ernst Adalbert of Harrach) had more diffusive character, also the area from the second half of the 18th century was almost out of order on the slope of the valley.

 The only organizational factors were contour lines and parcels of land, a completely non-agricultural dwelling were chaotically centered on the link between the church and the mill.
 Thanks to the large reconstruction of the market town connected with the construction of the railway (1899) and the textile factories along the Jizera, Jablonec nad Jizerou gained the character of a modern mountainous town.

-In the second half of the 19th century, Jablonec grew rapidly, and in 1896, Jablonec was given the status of a market town by Emperor Franz Joseph I. At this time Jablonec was also given the new coat of arms.
+In the second half of the 19th century, Jablonec grew rapidly, and in 1896, Jablonec was promoted to a market town by Emperor Franz Joseph I. At this time Jablonec was also given the new coat of arms.

-In 1971, Jablonec nad Jizerou was awarded with the status of a town.
+In 1971, Jablonec nad Jizerou was promoted to a town.

 Today among the new buildings from the turn of the 19th and 20th centuries and from the interwar period are sporadically preserved timbered houses.

 Demographics

+Transport

+The I/14 road from Liberec to Trutnov passes through the town.

+Jablonec nad Jizerou is the terminus and start of the railway line from/to Martinice v Krkonoších.

 Sport

-In Jablonec nad Jizerou there is the Ski Resort Kamenec, with 3280 m of downhill slopes and two ski lifts.
+In Jablonec nad Jizerou is the Ski Resort Kamenec with 3280 m of downhill slopes and two ski lifts.
 It is located on a hill at 688 m above sea level.

+Sights

+The most important monument is the Janata's Mill in Buřany.
+It is a timbered watermill from 1767 with preserved and still functional equipment.
+Its current appearance is the result of building modifications from the 19th century.
+It is protected as a national cultural monument.

+The main landmark of Jablonec nad Jizerou is the Church of Saint Procopius.
+It was built in the Baroque style in 1777.